-Chocolate shops, beer, delicious food, astonishing architecture, museums, parks, and plenty of other fun things to do and see – what more does a traveler need when going on a city break?
-That’s what you’ll get in the lovely Belgian capital.
-Though two days in Brussels don’t sound like a lot of time, fear not.
+Chocolate shops, beer, delicious food, astonishing architecture, museums, parks, and plenty of other fun things to do – what more does a traveler need when going on a city break in one of the most beautiful places in Belgium?
+And though two days in Brussels don’t sound like a lot of time, fear not.
 It is an extremely walkable city, so it is possible to achieve a lot, even in only 48 hours.

 2 DAYS IN BRUSSELS, BELGIUM – WHERE TO STAY

 Brussels is a compact city, so most of the accommodation is within easy reach of the main attractions and the city center.

 2GO4 Quality Hostel Brussels Grand Place: Located only a minute away from the main square, the Grand Place, this hostel offers dorms with a private bathroom and lockers, shared kitchen and lounge, and free coffee and tea all day long.
 Browse prices and availability here.

 Hotel La Grande Cloche: Housed in a 19th-century building, this central hotel offers clean and comfortable rooms, 24/7 reception, optional breakfast, and an on-site restaurant and bar.
 Read more about it and check availability.

 The Dominican: This 4-star boutique hotel offers a fantastic location, an excellent breakfast, an on-site restaurant and bar, and of course – clean and comfortable deluxe/executive rooms and suites.
 Browse the latest prices here.